Subscribe to our mailing list

 Food parcels provided during the COVID-19 lockdown to the Sol Plaatje, Matholesville and Roodepoort communities.

+The Company selected two young trainees for our Beneficiary Learnership Programme which forms part of the SLP.
 Both Resego Segwabe and Solly Given Nkuna are from Matholesville in Roodepoort close to the WBP.
 Resego is studying Fitting and Turning, as she has always been fascinated by machines and wants work in an environment which encourages success and growth.
 Solly is studying to become a diesel mechanic.
 He appreciates the high demand for this particular skill in South Africa.
-Both are doing their courses at the Anglo-American Engineering Skills Training Centre.
+Both are completing their courses through the Anglo-American Engineering Skills Training Centre.

 We wish them all the best with their endeavours!